cloudsandboxes/DigitalNomadSky/README.md

 # Nomadsky Digital Sovereignty

 ## Stay Digitally Sovereign.
-Move Your Workloads Anywhere You Want.
+Move Your Server Workloads Anywhere You Want.

 Take full control over where your applications run — in any cloud or infrastructure.
 No vendor lock-in.
 No friction.
 Complete oversight of location, costs, and compliance — from Azure to ZeroCloud and everything in between.